 The glacier lagoon was by far my most favourite spot in Iceland.
 We were only able to spend 40 minutes here because the drive back to our Airbnb was 5 hours, but it was still wonderful.

 Our last full day in Iceland was dedicated to seeing more of Reykjavik and paying a visit to Glymur.
 We enjoyed Reykjavik so much more than our first day there because we weren’t exhausted from lack of sleep!

 Glymur is Iceland’s second-highest waterfall, but it’s incredibly difficult to get to if you’re not an experienced hiker.
 There comes a point in the trail where you have to cross over the water using just a rope, and it’s not for the faint of heart.
 I knew I wouldn’t be able to do it, so we just turned back and took some photos in a cave along the trail.

 We spent our last morning in Reykjavik to do some shopping and have lunch.
 We definitely did not spend enough time in the city, and I really want to stay in and explore more of Reykjavik next time I visit Iceland!
 There are a lot of pretty walls and cool street art everywhere – perfect for photos.

 I also made a short vlog with some exclusive highlights from our trip:

-So, this was my Iceland travel diary.
+So that’s how we spent one week in Iceland.
+It honestly wasn’t long enough – I wish we’d stayed for at least another week!
 Iceland is such an amazing country, and I can’t wait to go back.
 I’ll have a few more posts about travelling to Iceland soon, so be sure to stay tuned for that!